15 Fun & Free Things to do in Tucson

 7. Plan a mini escape to the tropics at Aqua Caliente Park

 Aqua Caliente (which translates to “hot springs”) is a hidden gem amongst Tucson parks due to the beautiful tropical plant life and natural spring fed ponds found here.
 The park offers a rare setting not found elsewhere in Tucson.
-If you are sick of the barren desert views, Aqua Caliente is your best bet.
+If you are sick of the barren desert views, Aqua Caliente is your best bet to enjoy a truly lush setting.
 The beautiful vegetation consists of a mix of palm trees and mesquite trees.
 You will find ducks and turtles and various non native fish species enjoying the warm water of the ponds.
 Birdwatching is also popular here, as well as wildlife watching (bobcats and javelina are frequently sighted at dusk and dawn).

-The park is really small at just 100 acres, however, there’s lots to do in the compact space, including several hiking trails, an abundance of picnic trails, wildlife watching (lots of unique animals and diverse plant life call this desert oasis home), a nature shop, and a historic center and art gallery.
+The park is really small at just 100 acres, however, there’s lots to do in the compact space.
+Amenities include hiking trails, picnic trails, a nature shop, a history center, and art gallery.
 The large grassy area is perfect for sports, picnicking, and relaxing.
 Overall, a visit to Aqua is just a great way to get outside into nature in a rare shady setting not really found anywhere else in the desert.
 Pack a picnic lunch and enjoy a lovely lunch next to the palms.

 Tip: Combine a trip to Aqua with your visit to Saguaro National Park, which is just 10 miles away.
 In a city with lots of traffic and stoplights like Tucson, it helps to combine nearby attractions!

 How to get here: Aqua Caliente is located at 12325 E Roger Rd, Tucson, AZ 85749.
 There are limited parking spaces, so avoid holiday weekends.